 Naloxone should be considered for all patients exposed to opioids regardless of the source.
 The risk of a potentially fatal opioid overdose is a hazard of the drug and the drug combinations that are used.
-This applies to those who take opioids for pain and who misuse them.
+This applies to those who take opioids for pain, those who misuse them, and those who might be at risk for accidental exposure.